Early Detection and Prevention Saves Lives

 Through Unitaid’s global Scale Up Cervical Cancer Elimination with Secondary Prevention Strategy (SUCCESS, 2019–2022) project in Burkina Faso, Côte d’Ivoire, Guatemala and the Philippines, Jhpiego is currently supporting ministries of health to expand integrated HPV testing approaches and the use of thermal ablation in reproductive health and HIV service delivery settings.
 SUCCESS is also engaging with networks of professional associations, cancer societies and civil society organizations to increase demand and advocate for the adoption and use of appropriate technologies for elimination of precancerous lesions (e.g., thermal ablation).

 Because of advances in HIV treatment, women are now living with HIV but are at risk of dying of cervical cancer due to the lack of screening.
-Women infected with HIV are three times more likely than the general population to be diagnosed with cervical cancer.
+Women infected with HIV are six times more likely than the general population to be diagnosed with cervical cancer.
 Building on our experience establishing and scaling up cervical cancer screening and treatment programs, we are integrating cervical cancer prevention programs with HIV care and treatment services and family planning programs to increase access to these services.

 Based on our work over the last 10 years to improve documentation, data collection, analysis and use, Jhpiego led the development of the patient and program monitoring and the facility-based surveys sections in the World Health Organization’s 2019 Improving data for decision-making: a toolkit for cervical cancer prevention and control programmes, which focuses on low- and middle-income countries.